Yashraj-ME84/OEMS_System/README.md

 ## Overview

-GoQuant OEMS is a high-performance C++17 application designed for interacting with the Deribit cryptocurrency trading platform.
+OEMS is a high-performance C++17 application designed for interacting with the Deribit cryptocurrency trading platform.
 This application supports various trading functionalities, including placing, modifying, and canceling orders, as well as managing open orders, positions, and retrieving order books.
 It includes a WebSocket server to subscribe clients to specific symbols and continuously stream order book updates.

 ## Features